senzing-garage/knowledge-base/proposals/file-layout.md

     1. `${CURRENT_WORKING_DIRECTORY}/var`
     1. `/var/opt/senzing`

-Then, a Senzing project directory could be specified as a configuration parameter.
+Then, a Senzing project directory could be specified as a configuration option.

-1. Command-line parameters.
+1. Command-line options.
    Example:

     ```console